Published in RISMedia

 "There's so much to be done," adds Greene.
 "My focus is advancing the legislative and regulatory agenda of our members when it comes to fair housing.
 That means promoting an economy that works better for everybody, and promoting healthy communities, so we can expand homeownership.
 ACT! helps ensure that REALTORS® on the ground are the best ambassadors they can be for the future we want to build together as Americans."

-Janelle Brevard is chief storyteller for the National Association of REALTORS®.
+Janelle Brevard is the former chief storyteller for the National Association of REALTORS®.
 For more information, please visit www.nar.realtor.